-Those who received Juice Plus as well as the Juice Plus /Vineyard combination saw significant reductions in total cholesterol, LDL cholesterol (bad cholesterol) and free radical damage.
+Those who received JP, as well as the JP/Vineyard combination, saw significant reductions in total cholesterol, LDL cholesterol (bad cholesterol) and free radical damage.

-Prior to this other researchers noted Juice Plus increased the activity of Natural Killer immune cells when it was given to 53 smokers and non smokers for 80 days.
+Prior to this other researchers noted the supplement increased the activity of natural killer immune cells (NK cells) when it was given to 53 smokers and non-smokers for 80 days.
 Levels of an immune substance called Interleukin 2 also improved.

-Other researchers have noted fewer sick days in when JP or placebo was given to 41 police officers for 28 days.
-While the reduction in was not significant from a science perspective, in real world terms it came to 26 fewer sick days.
+Other researchers have noted fewer sick days when JP or placebo was given to 41 police officers for 28 days.
+While the reduction was not significant from a science perspective, in real-world terms it came to 26 fewer sick days.
 (108 vs. 134 sick days).
 I call that significant.

 To reinforce these findings, at least one study has found Juice Plus caused a 20% reduction in moderate to severe cold symptoms in health care workers.
 This study involved 529 people who took JP or a placebo for 8 months.